jrmichell/jrmichell/README.md

 Software Engineer
 -----------------

-I am currently a computer science student in my first year.
-I have been learning development before starting college for the last six months.
-I started out doing frontend, but would like to move into backend and become a full-stack developer.

 * 🌍  I'm based in Texas.
 * 🧠  I know a bit about Frontend Development, but would preferably like to learn more about Backend and DevOps.
 * 🤝  I'm open to collaborating on anything that will help increase my knowledge.